 Excluding any other amount received in respect of such shares, by whatever name called.

-At any given period of time the paid up capital can be same as authorised share capital or can be less too.
+At any given period of time the paid to capital can be same as authorised share capital or can be less too.
 Further, the Company is not permitted to issue more than the set limit of authorised share capital.
 However, the limit of Authorised Capital can be extended.

-But, with the Companies Amendment Act 2015, there is no such requirement regarding the minimum paid up capital of the Company.
+But, with the Companies Amendment Act 2015, there is no such requirement regarding the minimum and maximum capital of private Company.
 Due to such amendment a company can now be incorporated with even Rs.
 10,000 or less as paid up capital.

 Registrar of Companies (ROC) needs to be updated with, in case of any alteration in the Authorised Capital and Paid-Up Share Capital.
 The rectified details will then be recorded in the Master Data of companies on Ministry of Corporate Affairs (MCA) site that can be further viewed by the public